api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 An Airnode endpoint that places a random number on-chain.
-Rather than calling an API, the Airnode will derive a random number during its execution of a pre-process specification.
+Rather than calling an API, the Airnode will derive a random number during its execution of a pre-processing v1 specification.
 A requester would make a request of this Airnode endpoint without parameters.
 The Airnode endpoint simply sets the random number on-chain in response to the request using a `preProcessingSpecifications` specification.
 Example #1 below implements this use case.

 This example creates an Airnode endpoint named `generateRandomNumber` with no